DNAstack/cromwell-wes-service/README.md

 if you are using the WES service locally for testing, do not have access to a OAuth 2.0 provider, or want to run the service behind a reverse proxy which provides authentication

-_note_ All endpoints will be accessible without any authentication at all
+_All endpoints will be accessible without any authentication at all_

-You can enable the `no-auth` spring profile to turn off all authentication
+You can enable the `no-auth` spring profile to turn off all authentication with an environment variable `SPRING_PROFILES_ACTIVE=no-auth` or by setting the java property `-Dspring.profiles.active=no-auth`

-`SPRING_PROFILES_ACTIVE=no-auth`

 ### mTLS Authorization

 One possible alternative to using OAuth 2.0 is to setup a reverse proxy that uses [Mutual TLS](https://en.wikipedia.org/wiki/Mutual_authentication).
 The benefit to mTLS is that it wraps the authentication of both the server and the client directly in the transport layer of the request.

 mTLS does not prevent you from also using OAuth 2.0 or any other form of authentication in addition to mTLS, howver it is not